pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 All three classes represent a distinctive view that we want to adopt in modeling different features of taxon concepts.
 First, the biodiversity informatics community heavily relies on the DwC standard for sharing occurrence data (TODO cite Baskauf).
-Thus, for purposes of data integration we derive the OpenBiodiv taxon concept class from `dwc:Taxon`.
 Secondly, to link taxon concepts to the scientific works they were expressed in requires taking the view that they are instances of `frbr:Work`.
 Third, to model some of relationships between taxon concepts, we view them as SKOS concepts as well.

+Holding the views of Berendsohn and of Franz, we require that each taxon concept is linked to both a biological name and to a work (i.e. publication, database, etc.), where the circumscriptio is properly defined.

 **Def.
 (Taxon Concept):**